cartacode/mini-dashbaord/mini-dashboard/README.md

 1. Create a chart
 1. Create auto-scrolling widget for boldchat

+### What I'm learning

+1. Even though my initial design in React is less DRY than AngularJS, feels a lot easier to understand
+1. Replaced Python API with a simple proxy using NodeJS Express.
+Moved all logic from backend to frontend
+   1. That means backend is a simple proxy which only adds authentication on the way through

 ## Stock creat-react-app README.md below this line

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).